LonelyProgrammer/Microservices/README.md

 5. This will give you a JWT token

-6.Use the JWT token in command line or POSTMAN to hit the GET/POST/PUT/DELETE apis e.g. http https://55w26nfmg5.execute-api.eu-west-1.amazonaws.com/api/todos Authorization:<Replace your JWT token here>
+6.Use the JWT token in command line or POSTMAN to hit the GET/POST/PUT/DELETE apis e.g. http https://55w26nfmg5.execute-api.eu-west-1.amazonaws.com/api/todos Authorization:""""Replace your JWT token here""""

 # Pledge
 I shall comment all the vital sections of my code so that all the newbies (like me) can understand it without the aid of any tutorial.